JeffHeck/SchoolDataProject/pagesManual/TaxesReport/report_state_school_taxes_2021-2022.md

 - 284 school districts had a deficit
 - The Seattle SD had the highest surplus of $103,000,000
 - The Spokane SD had the highest deficit of $282,000,000

-Note: Surplus (or deficit) in this report is defined as:

-The amount of State School Parts 1&2 property taxes paid by the school district area's property taxpayers to the State minus the funding amount sent from the State to the school district.

 The 11 school districts that had a surplus as defined in this report (their district area property taxpayers paid more to the State than what the State sent to the school district):
 - Island County, South Whidbey SD